BRITAIN AND EUROPE 1973-2020 • • METHOD 1

 INTERPRETING - What you know (notions) |

-1. Cameron under pressure: the run-up to the referendum with article except last § |
+1. Cameron under pressure to keep the UK in the EU with article except last § |

 |

-Article P1 As soon as he became PM, David Cameron vetoed an EU financial treaty. |
+Article P1 PM’s first attempt In 2011 Cameron vetoed an EU financial treaty / Euro |

 2. The referendum of 23 June 2016 thanks to article last § & cartoon |